 - Resident aliens can be taxed on their worldwide income by the United States Internal Revenue Service (IRS).
 It’s wise to ask your accountant whether you are considered a non resident alien or resident alien.

 - Coverage for damage caused by frozen pipes has conditions if your home is unoccupied.

 - Some policies require your home to be inspected DAILY if you’re away more than four days in the regular heating season.

-- If your health changes between the time you buy your insurance and its effective date, you must notify your insurer or risk invalidating your coverage.
+- Do notify your insurer if your health changes between the time you buy your insurance and its effective date or you risk invalidating your coverage.

 - Don’t buy your travel insurance at the last minute.
 You need to understand your policy’s benefits, limitations and exclusions.
 Most claim denials are the result of customers not understanding what they’ve purchased, not reading their policy to learn exactly what is and isn’t covered, and not understanding their own obligations.

 - Be aware of your policy’s time restrictions for out-of-province coverage.
 If you decide to stay a few more weeks, can your policy be extended after you’ve left home?
 This is a question to ask before you leave!

 - You must meet “physical presence” requirements in order to maintain provincial health insurance coverage.
 IE: while Ontario residents can obtain out-of-province travel insurance coverage for up to 212 days in any 12 month period, you must be in Ontario for at least 153 days in any 12 month period.
 If in-province requirements are not met, you may be ineligible for provincial health insurance.
 For the “physical presence” requirements across Canada, check with your insurance provider or click here for links to the provincial and territorial health insurance plan websites.

 - Consider increasing your liability limit on your auto insurance.
 Claims in the U.S can be expensive.